Heather-Clark/cs261-group2/Requirements Analysis/notes.md

 - Provide advice for buying, selling and holding
 - Language Processing
 	- Start with simple, non-compound statements.
 Basic APIs from Google can deconstruct and select the keywords we need.

+# Group Management Decisions

+Split the team into specific roles:
+- project manger = Heather
+- business analysis = Adam
+- Financial analysis  = Jay
+- lead developer - AI + chat bot = Amber
+- quality assurance and testing = Suzy

+These are more the area where each person will take a lead, as we will be using plan based so the project will be split up.

+plan based approach for core specification requirements:
+- design
+- seek customer feedback
+- implementation
+- testing
+- prototype
+- show prototype to customer for feedback
+- incorporate feedback

+For optional requirements a more agile approach will be taken

+Reasons;
+- inexperience with software projects
+- allow for research time and to become familiar with the technology available
+- optional requirements will be started later in the project when group is more familiar with how and what to do
+- plan based fits well with giving every member a role

+Weekly meetings at minimum, further optional meetings later into the project when there are more concrete tasks being allocated, allowing for group work.
+Allow for more efficient working.